The common social performance data collection tool for

 Helping social investors track what matters.

-- SPI4-ALINUS Audit Guide - guidance on how to analyze and score ALINUS indicators, draft version November 2017 - missing guidance for Dimension 7 - Green
+- SPI4-ALINUS Audit Guide - guidance on how to analyze and score ALINUS indicators, second version May 2018 - missing guidance for Dimension 7 - Green

 SPI4-ALINUS Step by Step guide, to get to know the tool